Richajaishwal0/meroNotes/DSA_psuedocodes/TSP.md

 - **Branch and Bound**: This method systematically explores possible paths and uses lower bound calculations to prune paths that cannot yield a better solution than the current best.
 - **Efficiency**: By pruning unnecessary branches, the algorithm reduces the number of paths explored compared to brute-force, making it more efficient for medium-sized graphs.

-This pseudocode outlines the core structure of the Branch and Bound method for TSP.
-Let me know if you need more details on the lower bound calculation or any other part of the algorithm!